 You will also require two methods of identity from your authorised suppliers, including proof of address as well - you cannot buy on-line.

-However, you can only freely buy an air rifle that has a muzzle energy of below 12 ft lbs or a pistol below 6 ft lbs – anything with a higher velocity than this will require a FAC ( Fire Arms Certificate ) – Air pistols that produce more than 6ft.lb are prohibited.
+However, be aware that you can only freely buy an air rifle that has a muzzle energy of below 12 ft lbs or a pistol below 6 ft lbs - anything with a higher velocity than this will require a FAC ( Fire Arms Certificate ) - Air pistols that produce more than 6ft.lb are prohibited.

 This process applies to all high velocity rifles in the UK including semi automatics and gauges up to .50 cal.

 As the gun owner, you, and only you, are responsible for that weapon - and you must behave in the appropriate way and take all the necessary precautions to ensure you act in a common sense way that will not cause injury to anyone, including yourself...

 Special attention should be given to storing your rifle or air pistol in a manner where it cannot be removed from its 'safe store'. - this now means, you must keep any rifles or pistols in a sensible place - for example, a sensible place would NOT be in a garage or outbuilding.

 Under the amended laws of February 2011, the Crime and Security Act 2010 now makes it an offence for a person in possession of an air gun (the gun owner) to fail to take reasonable precautions to prevent someone under the age of 18 from gaining unauthorised access to it.

 *the obvious thing to do here is store your gun in a cabinet under lock and key - that way you are completely covered and within the law - however, for a sub 12 ft lb air rifle you do not necessarily need to do this - just reasonable precautions.
 This can mean out of sight and high up away from prying eyes and stored separately from any pellets.

 Of course, if you own several air rifles I would very much suggest a gun cabinet at best or a securely locked cupboard.